Identity pools (federated identities) authentication flow - Amazon Cognito

 GetOpenIdTokenForDeveloperIdentity

-The payload for this API includes a logins map that must contain the key of your developer provider and a value as an identifier for the user in your system.
+The payload for this API includes a logins map.
+This map must contain the key of your developer provider and a value as an identifier for the user in your system.
 If the user identifier isn't already linked to an existing identity, Amazon Cognito creates a new identity and returns the new identity ID and an OpenID Connect token for that identity.
 If the user identifier is already linked, Amazon Cognito returns the pre-existing identity ID and an OpenID Connect token.
 Cache developer identity IDs after your first request, and start subsequent basic (classic) sessions for that identity with GetOpenIdTokenForDeveloperIdentity.

 The response to a GetOpenIdTokenForDeveloperIdentity API request is a token that Amazon Cognito generates.
 You can submit this token as the WebIdentityToken parameter in an AssumeRoleWithWebIdentity request.